- A.4.1 Executive Board Review (Old Number 13.1)

-The Resolutions Committee must submit to the Executive Director and the Budget Analysis and Review Committee (BARC) all resolutions deemed to have fiscal implications at least 24 hours before they appear on the Council agendas so that BARC can provide fiscal information as required in by ALA policy.
-Standing committees of ALA and Council presenting resolutions to Council will follow the same process of submission to the Executive Director and BARC.
-Committee resolutions need no second.
+The Resolutions Committee must submit to the Executive Director and the Budget Analysis and Review Committee (BARC) all resolutions deemed to have fiscal implications at least 24 hours before they appear on the Council agendas so that BARC can provide fiscal information as required by ALA policy.

 - Memorial resolutions, tributes, and testimonials are submitted to the Resolutions Committee but are not reviewed by the Committee.
 They will be presented to Council at the beginning of the last session of Council at each Midwinter Meeting and Annual Conference, and to the Membership at the beginning of the last Membership Meeting at each Annual Conference:

 - If copies are to be sent to other parties, the maker of the resolution shall provide names and addresses.